yawenguan/spatial_confounding/README.md

 Simulation Study in Section 5 of the paper

   1. code_sec5_discretesim.R - executes the discrete-case simulation study (~50 min)
-	(1).
+  	a.
 To save time, this script simulates two data sets for each scenario in Table 1.
-	(2).
-For each simulated data set, four methods are compared:
+	For each simulated data set, four methods are compared: the standard Leroux, parametric, semiparametric-PCP and semiparametric-R2
-	     	** the standard Leroux, parametric, semiparametric-PCP and semiparametric-R2 (3).
-The actual simulation study (500 replicates) is performed on a high performance computer (~48hrs per scenario) (4). outputs are saved in folder 'DiscreteSim'
+	The actual simulation study (500 replicates) is performed on a high performance computer (~48hrs per scenario) outputs are saved in folder 'DiscreteSim'
   2. code_sec5_discretesim_summarize.R - organizes output generated from 'code_sec5_discretesim.R'
 	* This R script creates Table 1, Fig2 and Fig3 in the manuscript
 	* and Fig1 in the supplementary material